Best Practices for Student Led Publishing- Journals, Magazines and Newspapers

 - Does the publication have at least one ISSN (International Standard Serial Number) registered at issn.org.
 In general, if a publication exists in print and online, then it should have both an ISSN for the print version and an ISSN for the electronic version.

-- Does the publication have a DOI to enhance linking from other sources?
+- Does the publication use DOIs for the items published, to enhance linking from other sources?